-University of Edinburgh
+University of Gothenburg

 Our program introduces students to independent research while broadening and deepening their contact with a selected aspect of Geography.
 Research can be conducted in these general thematic sub-disciplines: Biogeography; Climatology; Economic Geography; Environment and Sustainability; Feminist Geography; Geographic Information Science; Geomorphology; Historical Geography; Hydrology and Glaciology Indigenous Geographies; Political Geography; Social and Cultural Geography; and Urban Geography.

 Our PhD program is flexible, research-intensive, and student-driven.
 Students come to the program from a variety of backgrounds and are mentored by outstanding scholars in geographical science, human geography, and geographical computational science.
 They are prepared for careers in academia, government, the private sector, or non-profit organizations, based on the expertise they develop in a specific field of research.

 The geography department at UBC has a wide range of faculty doing work I admire in political ecology, economic geography, and other subfields relevant to my interests.
 This has also meant there are lots of grad students working in these subfields, so there are plenty of people here who I'm excited to learn from.

 The Faculty of Graduate and Postdoctoral Studies establishes the minimum admission requirements common to all applicants, usually a minimum overall average in the B+ range (76% at UBC).
 The graduate program that you are applying to may have additional requirements.
 Please review the specific requirements for applicants with credentials from institutions in:

 Each program may set higher academic minimum requirements.
 Please review the program website carefully to understand the program requirements.
 Meeting the minimum requirements does not guarantee admission as it is a competitive process.